Billz22/BuzzNet-Mosquito-Acoustic-Classification/README.md

 # BuzzNet: Mosquito Acoustic Classification
-Accurate Acoustic Based Deep Learning Model for Mosquitoes Species Classification
+A Robust Deep Learning Model for Classification of Mosquitoes Species

 **Description:**